patevs/dotfiles/README.md

 # dotfiles

-> Personal system configuration files often refered to as .files along
+> Personal system configuration files which are often refered to as .files (dotfiles).
-> with various setupn and installation utility scripts.
+> Also included are various utility scripts for system setup and configuration automation.

 ---